-While it’s no secret that I’m a big believer in the power of color in your wardrobe, particularly for an over-40 gal, I also know that black is a power color in its own right and a much-loved choice for many.
+While it’s no secret that I’m a big believer in the power of color in your wardrobe, particularly for an over-40 gal, I also know that black is a powerful color in its own right and a much-loved choice for many.
 That’s particularly true this time of year when many of us will be pulling out our little black dresses (or pants or satin blouses).
 Here are five style hacks for wearing black.

 1. Be Careful About Shiny Black Fabric

 A lot of women gravitate to black because it is slimming and one of the most forgiving colors there is when it comes to covering up those parts of our figure that we’d, well, rather leave covered up.
-While true, there is an exception to that rule, namely, the shinier the fabric, the more it highlights and draws attention to lumps, bumps and bulges.
+While true, there is an exception to that rule, namely, the shinier the fabric, the more it highlights and draws attention to lumps, bumps, and bulges.
 If camouflage is your goal, use shapewear under a pretty satin floral dress like this, or stick with fabrics that are matte.

 2. Try Black with Navy to Look Worldly